For additional guidance, see Safeguarding Disabled Children: Practice Guidance (DfEs, 2009).

 See Appendix 1: Eligibility Criteria to assist in determining whether the criteria are met.

-A child who meets the above criteria will require a range of services to promote or safeguard his or her health, development and/or well-being and the intervention identified will aim to minimise the impact of the disability - see Section 5, Services to Children with Disabilities and the Single Point of Access Panel and Section 6, Equipment and Adaptations.
+A child who meets the above criteria will require a range of services to promote or safeguard his or her health, development and/or well-being and the intervention identified will aim to minimise the impact of the disability - see Section 5, Services to Children with Disabilities and the Vulnerable Children Meeting (VCM) and Section 6, Equipment and Adaptations.

 Where mainstream social workers hold cases of children who might be considered to be disabled but do not meet the criteria for referral to the IDCS, appropriate advice and support can be given by IDCS.